COVID-19 pandemic in Wales

 The COVID-19 pandemic was confirmed to have spread to Wales on 28 February 2020, with a case being reported in the Swansea area; this first known case was a person who had recently returned from Italy.
 The first known case of community transmission was reported on 11 March in the Caerphilly area.

-Wide-ranging restrictions began on many aspects of life in the second half of March 2020; restrictions were relaxed in Wales during the summer once the first wave of virus had passed.
+Wide-ranging restrictions began on many aspects of life in the second half of March 2020; restrictions were relaxed in Wales during the summer once the first wave of the virus had passed.
 In the autumn of that year, with cases rising, restrictions began to be tightened again with individual areas being placed under localised lockdowns.
 A two-week complete "circuit-breaker" lockdown began in late October.
 Rising cases and a new variant of the virus led to restrictions being increased again in December.
 The rollout of COVID-19 vaccinations and a fall in cases led to restrictions being relaxed in the spring and summer.
 Restrictions were briefly tightened and relaxed at around the end of 2021 due to a new variant of the virus.
 Most COVID-19 related legal restrictions concluded in Wales by the end of March and much of the infrastructure built up around managing the virus was wound down by the middle of 2022.

 Many aspects of the response to COVID-19 were the responsibility of the devolved Welsh government.
 Health is a devolved matter in Scotland, Wales and Northern Ireland.
 Though healthcare is largely run by the state across the UK (through NHS Wales in the Welsh case) with some private and charitable provision, policy and outcomes vary.
 There was a Conservative Government in Westminster, and a Labour led Government in Cardiff; this ideological divide may have contributed to variances in approach.